jamesbuckett/ckad-bootcamp/01-kubernetes-pod.md

 ```

 Notes:
+* tl;dr - Make the container filesystem immutable
 * Requiring the use of a read only root file system
 * readOnlyRootFilesystem is one setting that controls whether a container is able to write into its filesystem
-* It’s a feature most want enabled in the event of a hack - if an attacker gets in, they won’t be able to tamper with the application or write foreign executables to disk
+* It’s a feature most want enabled in the event of a hack
+* If an attacker gets in, they won’t be able to tamper with the application or write foreign executables to disk

 </p>
 </details>